Andrew Cuomo: COVID-19 nursing home deaths

-On March 25, 2020, Cuomo and the New York State Department of Health issued an advisory requiring the admission of patients to nursing homes who test positive for the coronavirus and barred testing prospective nursing home patients.
-This order was revoked on May 10 after widespread criticism from medical experts.
-By then, as many as 4,500 COVID-19 infected patients had been sent to nursing homes in NY state.
-Over 6,000 New York state nursing home residents had died of COVID-19 as of June 2020.
+In March 2020, a directive from the Centers for Medicare and Medicaid services stated that nursing homes should admit anyone they would normally admit, including people coming from hospitals where COVID-19 was present.
+Cuomo and the New York State Department of Health then issued an order on March 25 requiring the admission of patients regardless of COVID test result and prohibited nursing homes from conducting tests on prospective patients.
+According to ProPublica, New York became the only state to prevent testing in this way.
+By the time the order was undone, on May 10, as many as 4,500 COVID-19 infected patients had been sent to nursing homes in New York state.
+More than 6,000 New York state nursing home residents died of COVID-19 as of June 2020.